-We have audited the annual consolidated financial statements of Toya S.A.
-Group (the "Group"), for which the holding company is Toya S.A. (the "Company") located in Wrocław at ul.
-Sołtysowicka 13/15, containing: the consolidated statement of financial position as at 31 December 2018, the consolidated statement of profit or loss and other comprehensive income, the consolidated statement of changes in equity, the consolidated statement of cash flows for the period from 1 January 2018 to 31 December 2018 and additional information to the consolidated financial statements, including a summary of significant accounting policies and other explanatory notes (the "consolidated financial statements").
+We have audited the annual financial statements of Toya S.A. (the "Company") located in Wrocław at ul.
+Sołtysowicka 13/15, containing: the statement of financial position as at 31 December 2018, the statement of profit or loss and other comprehensive income, the statement of changes in equity, the statement of cash flows for the period from 1 January 2018 to 31 December 2018 and additional information to the financial statements, including a summary of significant accounting policies and other explanatory notes (the "financial statements").

-In our opinion, the consolidated financial statements:
+In our opinion, the financial statements:

-- give a true and fair view of the consolidated financial position of the Group as at 31 December 2018 and its consolidated financial performance and its consolidated cash flows for the period from 1 January 2018 to 31 December 2018 in accordance with required applicable rules of International Accounting Standards, International Financial Reporting Standards approved by the European Union and the adopted accounting policies, - are in respect of the form and content in accordance with legal regulations governing the Group and the Parent Company's Statute.
+- give a true and fair view of the financial position of the Company as at 31 December 2018 and its financial performance and its cash flows for the period from 1 January 2018 to 31 December 2018 in accordance with required applicable rules of International Accounting Standards, International Financial Reporting Standards approved by the European Union and the adopted accounting policies, - are in respect of the form and content in accordance with legal regulations governing the Company's Statute, - have been prepared based on properly maintained accounting records, in accordance with chapter 2 of the Accounting Act dated 29 September 1994 (the "Accounting Act").